 The distance component of the curriculum is delivered through the University's online student learning platform CANVAS.
-Using CANVAS, students can view their lectures, work with team members on group assignments, ask questions and hold discussions with their professors and classmates, submit homework, download course materials and stay in touch with the program.
+Using CANVAS, students can view their lectures, work with team members on group assignments, hold discussions with their professors and classmates, submit homework and download course materials.

-The PEMBA program includes two study trips built into the curriculum to enrich students’ perspectives on the future alternatives for healthcare delivery and practice.
-Physicians earn at least 20 hours of CME credits for each trip at no additional cost.
+Our PEMBA program includes two study trips built into the curriculum to enrich students’ perspectives on future alternatives for healthcare delivery and practice.
+Physicians earn at least 20 hours of Continuing Medical Education (CME) credits for each trip at no additional cost.

-First, the Comparative Healthcare Systems class spends a week at an international destination (in the past we’ve traveled to London, Paris, Rome, Amsterdam, Copenhagen, Berlin, Edinburgh, and Sydney) getting in-depth exposure to a healthcare system different from that operating in the US.
-Many of the features of these other systems are often suggested as alternatives to the current US model.
-By interacting with healthcare providers and policy makers in these countries, our students develop a better appreciation of the pros and cons of these systems.
+First, the Comparative Healthcare Systems class spends a week at an international destination (in the past we’ve traveled to London, Paris, Rome, Amsterdam, Copenhagen, Berlin, Edinburgh and Sydney) for in-depth exposure to a healthcare system different from that of the U.S. By interacting with healthcare providers and policymakers in other countries, our students can better compare and contrast the U.S. healthcare system with that of other countries.

-Click here to view an International Comparative Study trip itinerary.
+Click here to view an International Comparative Healthcare Systems trip itinerary.

 PEMBA students also spend a week in Washington, D.C., interacting with U.S. policymakers to learn about and debate the future of the U.S. healthcare system.
 Arranged in partnership with the Southern Medical Association, the Emerging Policy Issues in Healthcare course is a combination of lectures and interactive discussions.
 Students have the opportunity to go to the heart of policymaking and hear from those actively involved in charting the future of U.S. healthcare.
 This exchange of information relative to current and emerging medico-legal aspects of healthcare allows participants to take the lessons learned back to his/her own community for education and the healthcare improvement.